bspy.spline

 Parameters

-• uvw (iterable): An iterable of length nInd that specifies the values of each independent variable (the parameter values).
+that specifies the values of each independent variable (the parameter values). - normalize (

-• normalize (boolean, optional): If True the returned normal will have unit length (the default).
-Otherwise, the normal's length will be the area of the tangent space (for two independent variables, its the length of the cross product of tangent vectors).
+, optional): If True the returned normal will have unit length (the default).
+Otherwise, the normal's length will be the area of the tangent space (for two independent variables, its the length of the cross product of tangent vectors). - indices (

 Returns